Skip to main content

 We supply you with a return system package.
 Use this to send back the sample.
 Samples are fully tracked and can be posted from any Royal Mail post box, for UK customers, or USPS, for US customers.

-How long does it take to get the test results back and what happens next?
+How long does it take to get the test results back?

 Test results can take up to 10 working days to process from the day we receive your sample back.